Track mileage automatically

 Based on your profession, you may be able to deduct other types of supplies:

-- Gig drivers can deduct supplies such as floor mats, seat covers, and cup holders.
+• Gig workers' tax deductions can include things like floor mats, seat covers, and cup holders.

 Home office deduction